 Deciding to return to Irish dance was a risky proposition, for me.
 I had no idea how my body would react — whether it would make my chronic pain better or worse, cause injury or allow me to get stronger.
-But it was also risky on a physical level.
+But it was also risky on more than a physical level.

 When I started considering going back to Irish dance, I found myself suddenly full of wildly ambitious plans and dreams, such as I haven’t had for years.
 My health problems mean I’ve somewhat forgotten what it’s like to aspire; I’m constantly playing it safe and trying not to plan too far ahead.
 I knew, however, that if I put my whole heart into this dance thing and then my body failed me, it would be difficult to cope with, because it would be too much of a reminder of my limitations.

 I also wasn’t sure how I’d feel about it emotionally.
 Would it make me anxious?
 If I decided to compete, would that be a massive strain?
 Would it trigger bad gender feelings or make me hate my body, the way ballet classes often do?

 In other words: it was a gamble on multiple levels.
 But it seems to have paid off, so far.